demarte/demarte-core/README.md

-# demarte-core
+# DemarteCore

-A Swift reusable framework
+A description of this package.